Ju5t1nL3/Olympic-Data/README.md

 ## How to Use

 Simply pip install the libraries you don't have, and run the program!
+If you want to filter by country or discipline, the 3- letter codes can be found in the txt files attached in this repository.

 ### Disclaimer